 Have something super specific in mind?
 From a classic crew cut to a taper fade hairstyle, try to find an image that’s similar to the mens haircut style you want.
 In the end, this will always be helpful for your stylist and it will ensure you get closer to that result you’re looking for.

 Get familiar with your hair

 Maybe you have a cowlick that goes in a different direction and has a mind of its own or perhaps your hair breaks easily or grows fast.
 Getting to know your hair can be very helpful when it comes time to sit down at the stylist’s seat.

 Ask about products

-Whether it’s sea salt to craft those perfect waves or a shiny styling hair gel to keep your hair extra slick, products can make all the difference.
+Whether it’s sea salt to craft those perfect waves or a shiny styling hair gel to keep your hair extra slick, hair care products can make all the difference.
 If you’re somewhat new to the ins and outs of hairstyling, don’t be shy to ask your stylist what they recommend.
 Chances are, they’ll make some stellar suggestions.